jwong105/CPSC-103-Campus_Crimes/README.md

 University is already intimidating as it is.
-Anyways, here are the voilent crimes rate on various US campuses back in 2015.
+Anyways, here are the violent crimes rate on various US campuses back in 2015.